-Post World War Two
+Post World War II

-After World War Two, the industrial manufacturers in Japan produced poor quality items.
+After World War II, the industrial manufacturers in Japan produced poor quality items.
 In a response to this, the Japanese Union of Scientists and Engineers invited Dr. Deming to train engineers in quality processes.

-By the 1950’s quality control was an integral part of Japanese manufacturing and was adopted by all levels of workers within an organization.
+By the 1950s quality control was an integral part of Japanese manufacturing and was adopted by all levels of workers within an organization.